neuenet/extensions/README.md

 ## Notes

 - `mature` export contains potentially offensive, definitely adult language.
+- `reserved` exports contains names that are for private use by Neuenet.
-- `sansMature` export contains words that are "safe for work."
+- `sansMature` export contains names that are "safe for work."
-- Default export combines `mature` and `sansMature` exports are sorts alphabetically.
+- Default export combines `mature`, `reserved`,  and `sansMature` exports and sorts alphabetically.
-- All words in these lists are Unicode.
+- All names in these lists are Unicode.
 If converting to punycode, use the transitional mode to ensure validity of your output.